k-falk/nyc_realestate_proj/README.md

 We did some exploratory analysis on our data using Tableau and Python.
 Tableau allowed us to create an easy to read dashboard that we could present to stakeholders while Python allowed us to look at key variables that would affect our model.

-Here are some highlights:

-(WIP Needs to be added)

 <!-- Model building -->
 ## Model building